A little bit of History , and the story of Biltong.

 We are proudly the UK’s first DEFRA approved manufacture of pet friendly Biltong.
-It’s important to say that Biltong made for the Human market is cured with far too much salt that is wise for any dogs digestion and therefore ours is a unique and pioneering collection of products in the pet world!
+It’s important to say that Biltong made for the Human market is cured with far too much salt that is wise for any dogs digestion.
+Our solution is a unique and pioneering collection of products for the waiting pet world!

-There are many beef treat impostors on the pet treat market , professing to be “Biltong”, so beware, if it’s labelled as dehydrated, oven baked, or produced with direct heat it certainly isn’t the real thing!
+There are many beef treat impostors on the pet treat market.
+Treats professing to be “Biltong”.
+Beware, if it’s labelled as dehydrated, oven baked, or produced with direct heat it certainly isn’t the real thing!

 What’s the origin of Biltong?

-Indigenous peoples of Southern Africa, such as the Khoikhoi, preserved meat by slicing it into strips, curing it with salt, and hanging it up to dry.
+Indigenous peoples of Southern Africa, such as the Khoikhoi, preserved meat by slicing it into strips.
+Curing each strip with salt, and hanging it up to dry.

-Building up herds of livestock took a long time, but with indigenous game in abundance, traditional methods were available to preserve large masses of meat such as found in the eland…in a hot climate, iceboxes and fridges had not been invented yet!
+Building up herds of livestock took a long time.
+With indigenous game in abundance, traditional methods were available to preserve large masses of meat such as found in the eland.
+In a hot climate, iceboxes and fridges had not been invented yet!